top of page

 What forms of payment do you take?

-Payment is made at time of services via cash, HSA/FSA cards or credit/debit cards.
+Payment is made at time of services via cash/card, HSA/FSA cards or credit/debit cards.
+It's optional to pre-pay when you book online but not required.

 Do you take insurance?

 I'm a solely cash/card business.
-I do not bill insurance, however there are a few places nearby that do!
+I do not bill insurance, however I do offer invoices that can be submitted to insurance.

 How long does initial intake take before I can get on the massage table?